Wakoma/Lokal/roles/common/README.md

 to INSERT them but they will not persist after a restart.
 Unfortunatelly, you need to add your service's ports into `prepare.yml` playbook to ensure everything works.
 Or to set them up (and persist) using `iptables` command.

+# Backup and Restore

+Those tasks are rather simple - they compress/restore whole `{{app_root}}` together with the database, if it was specified.
+The storage for those data is at `/opt/lokal-backup` and follows the structure of `/opt/lokal`.